GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/pcb-guide.md

 - the brew temp as the target

 > [!Note|style:callout|label:Notes]
+> * The headless module is connected to J1 in place of the screen.
+To see the test information you'll need to connect to the headless unit via Wi-Fi as described in [User Manual Gen 3](learning/user-manual-gen3.md).
 > * Depending on revision, the Blue and Yellow screen wires may be reversed from the schematics.
 Do not disassemble pre-made cables!
 Verify connection points, not just color.
 > * If built, HW scales can be included in the bench test and even calibrated at this point